jmglov/clj-prod/lesson-01.md

 And how did we know this?
 By looking at its getters, naturally.

 We're about ready to create a table now, but first we need to figure out what we're planning to keep in it.
 How about we build a reporting service, where we'll get a stream of incoming events and aggregate them based on a set of report definitions.
-We'll store those aggregated datapoints in a table called `clj-prod-YOURNAME-datapoints`, which will look like this:
+We'll store those aggregated datapoints in a table called `clj-prod-YOURNAME-aggregates`, which will look like this:

 | datapoint                    | events |
 | ---------------------------- | ------ |